Photo editing apps are a must for businesses that use smartphones or tablets to take photos.

 Smartphone and tablet cameras are better than ever, turning Average Joes into instant professional photographers.
 Still, smartphone and tablet snapshots are far from perfect.
 Photos can come out looking flat, dull or otherwise lifeless.
 Whether you share photos on social media or use them on your website or online store, a quick editing session with a photo editing app can make a world of difference in attracting customers with beautiful works of art.

-To help you wade through the sea of photo editing apps available at app stores, here are five of the best for iOS and Android
+To help you wade through the sea of photo editing apps available at app stores, here are some of the best for iOS and Android.

 Designed for on-the-go photo editing, Adobe Photoshop Express is an entry-level photo editing app that offers a handful of features for quick edits and automatic fixes.
 Basic editing tools include crop, rotate, flip and red eye removal.
 You can also enhance photos using slide controls to adjust clarity, contrast, tint, exposure, temperature and more.